marcov64/Lsd/Readme.txt

 2. Open the MSYS2 shell and update MSYS2 using the command:

  pacman -Syu

 3. When instructed, close and re-open the MSYS2 shell, and update again:

  pacman -Su

 4. Still in the shell, install the compiler and required tools:

  pacman -S mingw-w64-x86_64-make mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb

-5. Add the compiler to path, double clicking on "add-msys2-to-path.bat" file (in LSD installation folder) if MSYS2 was installed on the default path (C:\msys64).
-Otherwise, use the command below in the LSD installation folder (replacing PATH with the chosen installation folder):

-add-msys2-to-path PATH
+5. In Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
+In the "System variables" list, select "Path" and press "Edit..." (be carefull to NOT DELETE the existing text).
+Run across the lines to see if your MSYS2 MinGW64 bin folder, i.e. "C:\msys64\mingw64\bin", is already there.
+If Yes, just press "Cancel" 3 times.
+If not, at the end of the "Variable value" field type ";" (next to the existing text) and add your MSYS2 MinGW64 bin folder.
+Press "Ok" 3 times and you are done.
+Make sure you don't have any older version of gcc ahead of your MSYS2 bin folder in PATH.

 SLOW GDB OPERATION: the GDB debugger can become very slow in Windows when the models are large.
 This is due to the Windows special handling of the heap (dynamic memory allocation) for programs being debugged.
 It is normally safe to disable this special handling by defining the folowing environment variable:

  _NO_DEBUG_HEAP=1

 To define it, open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
 In the "System variables" list, press "New...", type "_NO_DEBUG_HEAP" as the variable name, and "1" as its value.
 Press "Ok" 3 times and you are done.